haskell/pvp/v1.0/pvp-specification.md

 version number.
 When a package is updated, the following rules govern how the version number must change relative to the previous version:

+1. *Internal modules*.
+If a change only touches entities defined in modules whose names include the string `.Internal` then *A.B* **MAY** remain unchanged.

-1. *Breaking change*.
+3. *Breaking change*.
 If any entity was removed, or the types of any entities or the definitions of datatypes or classes were changed, or orphan instances were added or any instances were removed, then the new *A.B* **MUST** be greater than the previous *A.B*.
 Note that modifying imports or depending on a